neuronsimulator/ringtest/README.md

 make -j
 ```

-This will create `CoreNEURON` executable under `coreneuron_x86/bin/coreneuron_exec`.
-Note that we have to use `-DADDITIONAL_MECHPATH` argument with the directory path of `mod` files (otherwise CoreNEURON will be built with only internal mod files).
+This will create `coreneuron_exec ` executable under `coreneuron_x86/bin/`.
+Note that we have to use `-DADDITIONAL_MECHPATH` argument with the directory path of `mod` files (otherwise CoreNEURON will be built with only internal MOD files).

 > NOTE : You have to recompile CoreNEURON (using `cmake` / `make`) if you change/add MOD files.
 This is similar to building new `special` with `nrnivmodl`.